aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-textbox/create-textbox-in-which-each-line-is-having-different-horizontal-alignment/_index.md

 ---
 title: Create TextBox in which each line has a different Horizontal Alignment with JavaScript via C++
-linktitle: Create TextBox in which each line is having different Horizontal Alignment
+linktitle: Create TextBox in which each line has different Horizontal Alignment
 type: docs
 weight: 310
 url: /javascript-cpp/create-textbox-in-which-each-line-is-having-different-horizontal-alignment/